Space Power Facility

-Thermal-Vacuum Test Chamber
+Thermal-vacuum test chamber

-The Space Power Facility (SPF) is a vacuum chamber built by NASA in 1969.
+This is a vacuum chamber built by NASA in 1969.
 It stands 122 ft high and 100 ft in diameter, enclosing a bullet-shaped space.
 It is the world's largest thermal vacuum chamber.
 It was originally commissioned for nuclear-electric power studies under vacuum conditions, but was later decommissioned.
 It was subsequently recommissioned for use in testing spacecraft propulsion systems.
-Recent uses include testing the airbag landing systems for the Mars Pathfinder and the Mars Exploration Rovers, Spirit and Opportunity, under simulated Mars atmospheric conditions.
+Recent uses include testing the airbag landing systems for the Mars Pathfinder and the Mars Exploration Rovers Spirit and Opportunity, under simulated Mars atmospheric conditions.